When does the pandemic end? Corona expert admits to Lanz: “I am very skeptical”

 Corona pandemic in Germany: “Excellent vaccines” – but the virus could stay

-“What is our goal in Germany?”, One has to be clear about this in the fight against the virus, Rübsamen-Schaeff poses this question.
+“What is our goal in Germany?”, One has to think about in the fight against that virus become clear, this is the question Rübsamen-Schaeff poses.
 “What is the definition of ‘after the pandemic’ and” can we manage to make Germany Corona-free? ” The professor does not believe that the virus, which has had a firm grip on the world for over a year, can finally be defeated.
 At the moment, the government’s goal is primarily to achieve the highest possible vaccination quota.
 “The epidemiologists say we need 60-70 percent vaccination coverage to achieve what is known as herd immunity.”
 It is a “great miracle” that “highly effective” preparations have been developed in a very short time – but vaccinations are not a panacea.
 Their effectiveness could decrease over time, and new mutations of the virus keep pushing up.

 “This consistent immunity – the smallpox has been eradicated today, and it was done.
 I am very skeptical that this can be done with Corona, even though we have excellent vaccines.
 “Rübsamen-Schaeff sees the disappointment of the people, and moderator Markus Lanz asks with regard to some failed announcements by Health Minister Jens Spahn in the past:” Is that the pandemic of broken promises? ”.
 In order to prevent even more disappointments as far as possible, there are numerous questions whose answers need to be reconsidered now, pleads the virologist and entrepreneur.